mitchellh/vagrant-rackspace/README.md

 ### CentOS / RHEL / Fedora

-The default configuration of the RHEL family of Linux distributions requires a tty in order to run sudo.Vagrant does not connect with a tty by default, so you may experience the error:
+The default configuration of the RHEL family of Linux distributions requires a tty in order to run sudo.
+Vagrant does not connect with a tty by default, so you may experience the error:
 > sudo: sorry, you must have a tty to run sudo

 You can tell Vagrant it should use a pseudo-terminal (pty) to get around this issue with the option: